VOCAB

 Hurtful – unkind or harmful to others

-Influencer – someone who gains status, money, or followers from online posts
+Influencer – someone who gains money, fame (status), or popularity (followers) from online posts

 Manipulate – to unfairly influence emotions or thoughts